DevExpress-Examples/asp-net-mvc-data-editors-use-ajax-to-validate-captcha-and-submit-form/Readme.md

 ![Validate Model Values](image.png)

 Call the jQuery library's [serialize](https://api.jquery.com/serialize/) method to collect values from all editors displayed in a form.
-Then send these values in an AJAX callback to the Controller.
+Send these values in an AJAX callback to the Controller.

 ## Files to Review